Thursday, January 28, 2021

 In a few weeks I will have some statistics to share about the general public's awareness of AI problems.
 I will be sure to provide a link here.
 (See: AI problem awareness grew in 2020, but 46% still “not aware at all” of problems with artificial intelligence.)

 In the meantime, I would love to hear from anyone about their work, or anyone else's, on the problem of defending systems that run AI against abuse.
-(Use the Comments or the contact form at the top of the page, or DM @zobb on Twitter.)
+(Use the Comments or the contact form at the top of the page, or check out my socials on Linktree.)

 Notes